 Walnuts.
 Walnuts are a tasty source of omega-3 fats, the so-called "healthy fats."
 They also contain vitamin E, folate, melatonin, and other antioxidants.
 Walnuts are the first choice of snacks for many people, with good reason.

 Salmon.
 Salmon is another great source of healthy omega-3 fats, as well as lean, healthy protein, selenium, potassium, and B vitamins.

 Olive oil.
-Olive oil is jam-packed with antioxidants, is anti-inflammatory and may provide protection from heart attack and stroke.
+Olive oil is jam-packed with antioxidants, is anti-inflammatory, and may provide protection from a heart attack and stroke.